- Celebrations and Parties

 - For more information read Board Policy 524: Promotion, Retention and Acceleration Policy & Guidelines.

-- Academically qualified students in grades 9-12 may apply for the state's Post-Secondary Enrollment Options (PSEO) program.
+- Academically qualified ninth, tenth, eleventh and twelfth grade students may apply for the state's Post-Secondary Enrollment Options (PSEO) program.

 - Student has been referred by a school district for enrollment in an eligible program or a program pursuant to section 124D.69.